toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-07-02-Searchers-of-Nottingham-Writeup.md

     ...
 ```

 Unfortunately, this wasn't enough to win.
-I bumped up to 71% and 81% on aaa's bids in an attempt to outpace their anticipated increase.
-What I didn't notice was that on the very last round before submissions closed, aaa already increased their bids and I didn't recalculate it.
-I'm fairly sure that with a higher increase my agent would have won, but at the same time, having too much gold to bid might have increased the number of rounds it'd take to buy 64 units of a good, so I can't be too sure.
+I bumped up to 71% and 81% on `aaa`'s bids in an attempt to outpace their anticipated increase.
+What I didn't notice was that on the very last round before submissions closed, `aaa` already increased their bids and I didn't recalculate it.
+I'm fairly sure that with a higher increase my agent would have won, but at the same time, bidding too much gold might have increased the number of rounds it'd take to buy 64 units of a good, so I can't be too sure.

 ## Season 2 - Salmonella

 At the beginning of season 2 I was a bit unsure about how the game would progress, what else could there be besides goldmaxxing and sandwiching?
-It wasn't long until I noticed some interesting my strategy had a major flaw:
+It wasn't long until I noticed some interesting my strategy had a clear flaw:

 ![the sandwich is a mess](/assets/img/sample/nottingham-blog-post/5.png)

-If you look closely, I actually lose gold on my sandwich trade, something that should never happen.
+If you look closely, I actually lose gold on my sandwich trade, something that should never happen since we have full control as the builder.
 As I was figuring out how to fix it, another meta was coming up:

 ![salmonella sandwich](/assets/img/sample/nottingham-blog-post/6.png)

 I noticed that several bids were failing whenever `plotchy` was involved.
 Somehow, this user caused bids to fail.
 This means that there was a revert in the `buildBlock` function, either from an underflow or for some other reason, and `plotchy` was able to force it.
-And even while I was investigating this, a third meta came up:
+And even while I was investigating this, a third trend came up:

 ![anti club sandwich sandwich club](/assets/img/sample/nottingham-blog-post/8.png)

-Here, `legion2002` was an active sandwicher, but did no trades when not granted builder rights.
+Here, `legion2002` was an active sandwicher, but did no trades when not block building.
 Of course, one great way to fight off someone frontrunning and backrunning your trades is to have none at all.
 This strategy allows a user to retain all of their goods until they're granted builder rights at a later round.
 Since they retain more goods, their bid can be higher and will gradually get higher since they simulate larger and larger trades for themself when deciding how much to bid.

-At this point, I realized that there is no one set-and-forget agent.
-This game, and I guess actual on-chain MEV, is about adapting to the current meta and always trying to one-up your opponenents.
-Users were getting exploited, sandwichers were no longer making money from certain users, none of which was present in season 1.
+At this point, I realized that there is no 'set-and-forget' agent.
+This game, and I guess actual on-chain MEV, is about adapting to the current meta and always trying to one-up your opponents ([this is a real example](https://twitter.com/tonyke_bot/status/1808333393949872272) that came up while I was writing this post).
+In this case, users were getting exploited, sandwichers were no longer making money from certain users, none of which was present in season 1.

 ### The third strat